-Jeff Jenkins enters his 30th year as head baseball coach at Rose-Hulman and serves as athletic director for the 17th year in 2018-19.
-The Fightin' Engineer baseball program has reached seven NCAA Division III Tournaments, won six conference tournament titles and claimed four league regular season championships in his era.
+Jeff Jenkins enters his 32nd year as head baseball coach at Rose-Hulman and serves as athletic director for the 19th year in 2020-21.
+The Fightin' Engineer baseball program has reached seven NCAA Division III Tournaments, won six conference tournament titles and claimed five league regular season championships in his era.

 Jenkins has rewritten the Rose-Hulman single-season school record for victories in baseball five times, including a historic 2004 season for a team that won 36 games and the second consecutive Southern Collegiate Athletic Conference Eastern Division baseball championship.
 He also became the 31st all-time and 16th active member of the career 700-win club in NCAA Division III baseball in 2015.